-- 58. The Group of Eminent Experts also continued to investigate the case of the ten journalists detained40 by the de facto authorities in 2015 on charges of 'spying'.
-In April 2020, four of them were sentenced to death by the Specialized Criminal Court in Sana'a and one was released.
-As of 30 June 2021, these four remained on 'death row' awaiting appeals.
-On 28 February and 29 March 2021, the Specialized Criminal Appeals Court in Sana'a reportedly held hearings without the journalists' presence.
-The Group reiterates its concerns about this case and more generally as to the use of the death penalty in Yemen in contravention of international law.
-The Group welcomes the release, on 15 October 2020, of the remaining five journalists as part of a prisoner exchange agreement, and calls for the release of all journalists who remain arbitrarily detained. - 59.
-Further to its previous investigations into cases of arbitrary detention and sexual violence against women activists by the Houthis41, during the reporting period the Group of Eminent Experts verified a case of enforced disappearance, arbitrary detention, and torture, including sexual violence, against a female human rights defender.
-She was held in prolonged solitary confinement for four months in an underground cell with no light, and was only removed from the cell every two days to be raped: two Zainabiyat42 officers would take her to another room, take off her clothes and call a man saying: 'she is ready'.
-As she stated:
+- 57. The Group of Eminent Experts investigated the killing in Aden in June 2020 of a male photojournalist who had previously covered the war in the southern governorates.32 The Group regrets that during this reporting period, the investigation into his death did not progress substantially.
+Several months after the killing, a television journalist was killed, and nine other journalists were injured during the shelling attack on the Aden airport (see paras.
+26-30 above). - 58.
+The Group of Eminent Experts also continued to investigate the case of the 10 journalists detained33 by the de facto authorities in 2015 on charges of "spying".
+In April 2020, four of them were sentenced to death by the Specialized Criminal Court in Sana'a, and one was released.
+As at 30 June 2021, the four sentenced individuals remained on death row awaiting appeals.
+On 28 February and 29 March 2021, the Specialized Criminal Appeals Court in Sana'a reportedly held hearings without the presence of the journalists.
+The Group reiterates its concerns about this case and, more generally, about the use of the death penalty in Yemen in contravention of international law.
+The Group welcomes the release, on 15 October 2020, of the remaining five journalists as part of a prisoner-exchange agreement, and calls for the release of all journalists who remain arbitrarily detained. - 59.
+Further to its previous investigations into cases of arbitrary detention and sexual violence against women activists by the Houthis,34 during the reporting period the Group of Eminent Experts verified a case of enforced disappearance, arbitrary detention and torture, including sexual violence, against a female human rights defender.
+She was held in prolonged solitary confinement for four months in an underground cell with no light, and was only removed from the cell every two days to be raped.
+Two Zainabiyat35 officers would take her to another room, take off her clothes and call a man, saying: "she is ready".
+As she stated: "I lost everyone.

-I lost everyone.
 All my friends refused me when I was released, as the Houthis spread rumours that I was accused of prostitution.
-I am having problems with my family too...
-I need justice.

-- 60. During the reporting period, the Group of Eminent Experts received allegations concerning attempts by the southern transitional council to control and censor journalists and the media in Aden.
-The Group verified a case of enforced disappearance, arbitrary detention, and ill-treatment of a journalist who now resides in exile.
-In 2020, he was held arbitrarily for several months by the southern transitional council.
+I am having problems with my family too ...
+I need justice." - 60.
+During the reporting period, the Group of Eminent Experts received allegations concerning attempts by the southern transitional council to control and censor journalists and the media in Aden.
+The Group verified a case of enforced disappearance, arbitrary detention and ill-treatment of a journalist who now resides in exile.
+In 2020, he was held arbitrarily for several months by the council.
 After his family learned of his whereabouts, his lawyer was told by the authorities that there were orders not to release him.
-Due to a lack of prosecutorial evidence, he was recently released. - 61.
+Owing to a lack of prosecutorial evidence, he was recently released. - 61.
 The Group of Eminent Experts continues to have reasonable grounds to believe that parties to the conflict have continued to violate the rights of journalists and human rights defenders, including women human rights defenders.
-The violations suffered include the rights to life, liberty and security, freedom of expression, the right not to be subject to torture, including sexual violence, the right to work and fair trial guarantees.
+They have suffered violations, including to the right to life; the right to liberty and security; the right to freedom of expression; the right not to be subjected to torture, including sexual violence; the right to work; and the right to fair trial guarantees.